 Automation is also a key factor in providing a personalised approach to B2B marketing campaigns on a mass scale.

-Types of Marketing Automation
+The Two Types of Automation

 There are 2 main categories of marketing automation that can be implemented to help out a marketing team.
 Internal Marketing Automation and External Marketing Automation.

-Internal Marketing Automation is the process of automating some internal marketing tasks such as reporting on marketing activity or cleaning contact data stored in your CRM system.
+Internal Marketing Automation is the process of automating some internal marketing tasks such as reporting on marketing activity or cleaning data stored in your CRM system.

 External Marketing Automation is when you automate external marketing activity, the most popular of which is usually an email marketing drip campaign.